-Emancipatory peacebuilders, academics, and broader social justice movements use research to illuminate obscured relationships between power and oppression, cultivate stories, identify theories of change, and document histories and cultures of resilience and persistence.
+Emancipatory peacebuilders, academics, and broader social justice movements use research to illuminate obscured relationships between power and oppression, cultivate stories, identify theories of change, and document histories and cultures of resilience.
 However, the dominant Euro-Western research methods and methodologies many practitioners learn often replicate the very paradigms and power relationships those in the justice and peacebuilding field seek to displace.
-Consequently, only certain forms of knowledge are valued and sought out, which effectively subjugates indigenous and community-based ways of knowing and being.
-Therefore, this required 3-credit course for all MA candidates equip students with expansive and justice-oriented qualitative research skills that offer pathways to advance social change.2 Ultimately, this course is designed to invite all to explore their curiosities through inquiry in pursuit of a world with more justice and more peace.
+Consequently, only certain forms of knowledge are valued and sought out, which subjugates indigenous and community-based ways of knowing and being.
+Therefore, this required 3-credit course for all MA candidates equips students with an expansive and justice-oriented qualitative research framework that introduces pathways for research to advance social change.2 This course is designed to invite all to explore their curiosities through inquiry in pursuit of a world with more justice and peace.